-Table 6 presents the estimation results.
-Columns (1) and (2) provide the results for the large T and the large J specifications of the IPDL model.
-Columns (3) and (4) provide the results for the large T and the large J specifications of the RCL model.
+Table 6 presents the estimation results based on the two-step generalized method of moments (GMM) estimator using a weighting matrix clustered at the month-store level.
+Columns (1) and (2) provide the results for the large T and the large T specifications of the IPDL model.
+Columns (3) and (4) provide the results for the large T and the large T specifications of the RCL model.

-Demand Parameters The estimated parameter on the negative of price ( $\alpha$ ) has the expected sign and is significantly different from zero in both specifications of the IPDL and the RCL models.
-For the IPDL model, the estimates of $\alpha$ have the same magnitude in the two specifications.
-By contrast, for the RCL model, it is significantly higher in the large J specification than in the large T specification.
+Demand Parameters The estimated parameter on the negative of price (α) has the expected sign and is significantly different from zero in both specifications of the IPDL and the RCL models.
+For both the IPDL and the RCL models, the estimates of α have the same magnitude in the two specifications.